FredHutch/DUX4-IFNg-ribosome-footprints/docs/03-p-site-profiling.md

 ```

 ## Define genomic features
-Code chunk below defines the annotated transcript-based genomic features of 5'UTR, 13 nts up/downstream from translation start sites, first exons, and 3' UTR; all features are kept unique.
+The code chunk presented below defines the annotated transcript-based genomic features, including the 5' UTR, 13 nucleotides up/downstream from translation start sites, first coding exons, and 3' UTR.
+To prevent duplication resulting from isoforms sharing the same 5' UTR, exons, and 3' UTR, we retained only unique features.
+As a result, we obtained a list of `GRanges` instances (named `tx_based_features`) represent the coordinates of these genomic features.
+We didn't include this object in our repository.

 ```r
 #